zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, version: :zeek:type:`string`, code: :zeek:type:`count`, reason: :zeek:type:`string`)

    Generated for HTTP replies.
-Bro supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.
+Zeek supports persistent and pipelined HTTP sessions and raises corresponding events as it parses client/server dialogues.
 This event is generated as soon as a reply's initial line has been parsed, and before any :zeek:id:`http_header` events are raised.